nbachelard/Symbolic_regression/litterature/notes.md

 Typical approach = GP.
 At each iteration consider a range of candidtates, apply BFGS to each of them them select the fittest and make it mutate.
 Accurate but slow to optimize, and no learning.

 Seminal ML approaches to SR problems conserve this 2-step decomposition.
-Which is an issue in teerms of performance as two skelettons can be closer one to another than a unique one with two sets of constants.
+Which is an issue in terms of performance as two skelettons can be closer one to another than a unique one with two sets of constants.
 Also issue of optimisation (loss potentially nonconvex).
 ML tend to overfit (see fig 11).
 Here is performed E2E (end-to-end) regression, at the cost of using a hybrid symbolic-numeric vocabulary (-> so I guess this means a LOT of tokens).
 Can then refine constants with BFGS ("mitigating nonlinear optimisation issues").

 Fig 1 et 11 compare les différentes approches.
 Sachant que c'est un peu de la triche de compter ML qui ne fait pas vraiment de la régression symbolique (la solution n'en n'est pas interprétable).